Breast Reduction Surgery

 - Adjust the position of the nipple and areola

-Your surgeon will be able to tell you the details of what a breast reduction can achieve during your consultation.
+Keep in mind your surgeon will be able to tell you during your consultation the specific details of what a breast reduction can achieve for you.

 Breast reduction procedure

-The skin incision technique will not greatly affect your ability to breastfeed, but it will represent the final appearance of your scar.
+The incision technique used during surgery does not greatly affect breastfeeding, but it does determine the final appearance and shape of your scar.

 - Breast size